secureworks/dalton/README.rst

 has been made to make it easier for Dalton to be built behind a proxy.
 Note that it comes with no guarantees.

-To build Dalton behind a proxy, most likey Docker and the containers will need to be set up to use the proxy.
+To build Dalton behind a proxy, most likely Docker and the containers will need to be set up to use the proxy.

 Configuring Docker to use a proxy will vary depending on the platform